AdobeDocs/campaign-standard-learn.en/help/communication-channels/mobile/in-app/broadcast-in-app-message.md

 ---
 # Broadcast an In-App message

-You can broadcast an In-App message, targeting all users of a mobile app whether Adobe Campaign has their profile information.

-Some of the pertinent use cases in this category are:

-* Send a mobile app tutorial to first-time app launchers or
-* Announcements for new feature releases

 Learn how to configure and use the broadcast template to target all users of your mobile app.

 >[!VIDEO](https://video.tv.adobe.com/v/26199?quality=12&learn=on)

-*Create a Broadcast In-App message using an SDKV5 Mobile property*